Why can't I find you on DAB?

 Am I in your area?

-Our Boom Radio DAB+ signal reaches 84% of households, but not everywhere.
-You may not be in our area.
-Check yours here.
+Our Boom Radio DAB+ signal reaches 84% of households You can check your postcode here to see if we're in your area.

-Sadly, we cannot extend coverage as we are carried on a transmitter network which is not operated by us - along with about 20 other stations such as Planet Rock, Times Radio, Kerrang, and Talkradio.
-If you cannot receive our signal, you won't be able to receive those either.
+We broadcast on shared transmitter network alongside 20 other stations, including Planet Rock, Times Radio, Kerrang and Talk.
+Coverage is the same for all these stations, if you cannot receive our signal, you won't be able to receive those either.

-Our Boom Light service is available in many major cities including London, Birmingham, Leeds, Newcastle, Bristol, Glasgow, Cardiff, Edinburgh, Liverpool and Poole.
-Outside these cities, it is not yet available.
+Boom Light is available in London, Birmingham, Leeds, Newcastle, Bristol, Glasgow, Cardiff, Edinburgh, Liverpool and Poole.

 You may hear other DAB stations as they are on different transmitter networks.

-You CAN still hear us online wherever you are though!
-On your smart speaker (Alexa/Google) or phone/tablet/PC.
+Good news: You can still hear us online wherever you are!
+On your smart speaker (Alexa/Google) or phone/tablet/computer.

 Why can I see Boom Radio or Boom Light listed on DAB but not hear anything?

-You have one of the older DAB radios.
-Sadly, they don't receive the newer stations like Boom which use a newer DAB+ approach.
+You have one of the older DAB radios which don't receive the newer DAB+ stations like Boom.

 Why does the DAB+ signal dip in and out at home?